microsoft/Microsoft.Unity.Analyzers/CONTRIBUTING.md

 For building and testing, you'll need .NET SDK.
 We recommend using SDK Version 3.0.100 or later.

+For unit-testing, we require Unity to be installed (because test snippets are compiled and reference both UnityEngine.dll and UnityEngine.dll).
+We recommend using the latest LTS version for that.

 # Building and testing

 Everything can be compiled and deployed using the command line: